Skip to main content

 Senate Bill 12

-• Students cannot participate in school-sponsored clubs or organizations without parent consent
+Students cannot participate in school-sponsored clubs or organizations without the consent of their parent or guardian.
+Some of these opportunities include, but are not limited to:

 • Spanish Club